 I am not going to school because I am tired.

-I am tired, and therefore I am not going to school.
+I am tired, for that reason I did not go to school.

 D) –ONOJEL